beyarkay/masters-thesis/src/05_results.md

 Figure \ref{fig:05_f1_vs_f1_ratio} shows the validation and training $F_1$ scores for every model trained all 51 classes.
 The ratio of a model's training
-$F_1$-score to its validation $F_1$-score can be used as a heuristic for how much a model is overfitting to the training data, as a model that performs very well on the training dataset but very poorly on the validation dataset is likely to have overfit on the data, and therefore is unlikely to perform well on unseen data.
+$F_1$-score to its validation $F_1$-score can be used to indicate whether a change in the distribution of the dataset (as seen when comparing the training and validation dataset) is likely to cause a change in performance.
+A model that performs very well on the training dataset but very poorly on the validation dataset is unlikely to perform well on unseen data.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
-    \includegraphics[height=5cm]{src/imgs/graphs/05_f1_vs_f1_ratio}
+    \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_f1_vs_f1_ratio}}
     \caption{$F_1$ ratio (training $F_1$ over validation $F_1$) for each model, coloured by the model type.
 Plots a and c show the full range of their data, while plots b and d show the same data but magnified on a subset of